humanwhocodes/humanfs/packages/memory/README.md

 ## Description

-The `hfs` bindings for using memory instead of writing to disk.
+The humanfs bindings for using memory instead of writing to disk.

 > [!WARNING]
 > This project is **experimental** and may change significantly before v1.0.0.
 Use at your own caution and definitely not in production!